neoforged/NeoGradle/README.md

 ## DevLogin
 The DevLogin tool is a tool that allows you to log in to a Minecraft account without having to use the Minecraft launcher, during development.
+By default, it will use the credentials stored by the vanilla launcher, however if you are not logged in there, it will offer you the ability to log in directly from the console.
 This tool is used by the runs subsystem to enable logged in plays on all client runs.
 The tool can be configured using the following properties:
 ```properties